personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 | $s$ | $k^{-1} (m + a) \mod n$ |
 {{</table>}}

 An ECDSA signature from public key $Qa$ on the hashed message $m$ is the pair $(r, s)$.
-The verification equation[^1] checks if:
+The verification equation[^2] checks if:

 $$
 R = ms^{-1} * G + rs^{-1} * Qa
 $$

 which you can see in 0xPARC's [original implementation](https://github.com/0xPARC/circom-ecdsa/blob/d87eb7068cb35c951187093abe966275c1839ead/circuits/ecdsa.circom#L129).
-It's a good exercise to check [correctness](https://en.wikipedia.org/wiki/Digital_signature#Definition) of this signature, we recommend you do that for better understanding!
+It's a good exercise to check the [correctness](https://en.wikipedia.org/wiki/Digital_signature#Definition) of this signature!
 For simplicity, we rewrite this as

 $$
 s * R = m * G + r * Qa
 $$

-If we look carefully at the definition of $R$, we see it is just a random element on the curve [^2].
-And so moving $R$ and thus $r$ outside of the SNARK shouldn't reveal anything about our user's public key.
+If we look carefully at the definition of $R$, we see it is just a random element on the curve.
+And so moving $R$ and thus $r$ outside of the SNARK shouldn't reveal anything about our user's public key [^3].
 We further rewrite the equation as

 $$
 \begin{aligned}